-Since AirBnB entered the market around 2008, it changed things for travellers.
-AirBnB provided a marketplace that allowed people who are known as hosts to rent out they’re own properties on a short-term basis.
-Now these properties range from apartments, townhouses, houses, hostel beds and hotel rooms.
-As for the traveller, they were no longer restricted to either hotel or hostel for they’re accommodation.
-Now they could choose a townhouse, apartment or something unusual like a farmhouse.
+Since Airbnb entered the market around 2008, it changed things for travelers as well as property owners.
+Airbnb provided a marketplace that allowed people who are known as hosts to rent out their own properties on a short-term basis.

+These properties range from apartments, townhouses, houses, hostel beds, and hotel rooms.
+As for the traveler, they were no longer restricted to either hotel or hostel for their accommodation.
+Now they can choose a townhouse, apartment, or something unusual like a farmhouse.

-This is pretty straight forward, you can register with your Facebook, Google or email account.
-Once you are registered, there is a verification process required before you can use AirBnB.
-Verification requires to verify your email, phone number and provide photo ID.
+This is pretty straightforward, you can register with your Facebook, Google, or email account.
+Once you are registered, there is a verification process required before you can use Airbnb.

-The reason for the strict verification is that the hosts renting out their property to you, want to be sure that you are who you say you are.
+The reason for the strict verification is that the hosts renting out their property, want to be sure that you are who you say you are.

 Check The Location

-This is a pretty obvious one, like a hotel there is nothing worse than been in the middle of nowhere or even in a questionable area where you don’t feel safe.
+This is a pretty obvious one, like a hotel there is nothing worse than being in the middle of nowhere or even in a questionable area where you don’t feel safe.

-It’s NOT a Hotel So Check The Facilities Carefully
+It Is NOT A Hotel So Checks The Facilities Carefully

-It not a hotel, so there’s no reception or any on-site assistance.
-When I was using AirBnB I always needed WiFi and a washing machine.
+It is not a hotel, so there’s no reception or any on-site assistance.
+When I was using Airbnb I always needed WiFi and a washing machine.
 By using the search filter functions you can narrow the search down to what you need.

-Really, It’s your responsible to check the facilities listed very carefully and read the description of the property.
+Really, It’s your responsibility to check the facilities listed very carefully and read the description of the property.
 Even confirm with the host about the facilities.